-Term Definition ACTIVE OWNERSHIP REPORT The report issued by Active Ownership , on an annual basis, providing high level information and performance data on proxy voting as well as engagement activities performed during the year.
+Term Definition ENGAGEMENT AND VOTING HIGHLIGHT REPORT The report issued by Active Ownership , on an annual basis, providing high level information and performance data on proxy voting as well as engagement activities performed during the year.
 This report does not exempt Active Ownership from drafting and publishing the annual communication as described under paragraph 5 of this Policy.
 It contains the information required by Article 124-quinquies, par.
 2 of Legislative Decree no. 58 /1998 ("TUF").
-AGM Annual General Meeting ARTICLE 8 PRODUCTS Products (individual portfolio or CIS) that promote ES Characteristics pursuant to Article 8 SFDR ARTICLE 9 PRODUCTS Products (individual portfolio or CIS) that have a sustainable investment objective pursuant to Article 9 SFDR ASSOGESTIONI The Italian Asset Management Association grouping all Italian and foreign asset management companies operating in Italy EGM Extraordinary General Meeting ENGAGEMENT CASE An Engagement Case on a specific issuer list including different elements such as (but not limited to) the risk identified, objective of the engagement actions, characteristic of the engagement, remedial actions and status and results of the engagement progress ESG Environmental, Social and Corporate Governance ESG factor (or sustainability factor) It means environmental, social and employee matters, respect for human rights, anti-corruption and anti-bribery matters.
-ESG risk (or sustainability risk) It means an environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of the investment.
-ETHICAL FILTERS restricted list that includes companies matching one or more of the criteria contained in § 2.2 of GIAM Sustainability Policy and Adverse Sustainability Impact Statement GIAM Generali Insurance Asset Management SGR S.p.A.
+AGM Annual General Meeting ARTICLE 8 PRODUCTS Products (individual portfolio or CIS) that promote ES Characteristics pursuant to Article 8 SFDR ARTICLE 9 PRODUCTS Products (individual portfolio or CIS) that have a sustainable investment objective pursuant to Article 9 SFDR ASSOGESTIONI The Italian Asset Management Association grouping all Italian and foreign asset management companies operating in Italy EGM Extraordinary General Meeting ENGAGEMENT CASE An Engagement Case on a specific issuer list including different elements such as (but not limited to) the risk identified, objective of the engagement actions, characteristic of the engagement, remedial actions and status and results of the engagement progress ESG Environmental, Social and Corporate Governance ESG factor (or sustainability factor) Environmental, social and employee matters, respect for human rights, anti-corruption and anti- bribery matters.
+ESG risk (or sustainability risk) An environmental, social or governance event or condition that, if it occurs, could cause an actual or a potential material negative impact on the value of the investment.
+ETHICAL FILTERS Restricted list that includes companies matching one or more of the criteria contained in § 2.2 of GIAM Sustainability Policy and Adverse Sustainability Impact Statement GIAM Generali Insurance Asset Management SGR S.p.A.
 GSI&G Group Sustainability Investment & Governance GIP Generali Investments Partners SGR S.p.A.
-INSTITUTIONAL INVESTOR INSTITUTIONAL INVESTOR INSTITUTIONAL INVESTOR In an insurance or reinsurance undertaking as defined in letters u) and cc) of para 1 of Legislative Decree 7 September 2005, No. 209, including the secondary companies having their registered office in a third State, authorised to carry reinsurance activities in the life classes pursuant to Article 2, paragraphs 1 a decree Investing the secondary period office in a third State, authorised to carry reinsurance activities in the life classes pursuant to Article 2, paragraphs 1 a decree Investing the secondary period office in a third State, authorised to carry reinsurance activities in the life classes pursuant to Article 2, paragraph 1 a decree Investing the secondary period office in a third State, authorised to carry reinsurance activities in the life classes pursuant to Article 2, paragraph 1 a decree Investing the secondary period office in a third State, authorised to carry reinsurance activities in the life classes pursuant to Article 2, paragraph 1 a decree Investing the secondary period office in a third State, authorised to carry reinsurance activities in the life classes pursuant to Article 2, paragraph 1, and Decree 5 December 2005, No. 252, or among those of Article 20 of the sam legal personality INVESTEE ISSUERS Invested companies, including but not limited to issuers whose shares and bonds are admitted to trading on an Italian regulated market or on a regulated market of another EU Member State IR Investor Relations KPI Key Performance Indicators LAGGARDS Lower rated ESG issuers as rated by the ESG rating providers of the Company or as internally rated
+INSTITUTIONAL INVESTOR "Legal persons falling under the definition of professional clients according to the applicable law and including at least: an insurance or reinsurance undertaking as defined in letters u) and cc) of paragraph 1 of article 1 of Legislative Decree 7 September 2005, No. 209, including the secondary offices in Italy of companies having their registered office in a third State, authorised to carry out insurance or reinsurance activities in the life classes pursuant to Article 2, paragraphs 1 and 2 of the same decree 2) pension funds with at least one hundred members, who are registered in the register held by COVIP and included among those referred to in Articles 4, paragraph 1, and 12 of Legislative Decree 5 December 2005, No. 252, or among those of Article 20 of the same decree having legal personality INVESTEE ISSUERS Invested companies, including but not limited to issuers whose shares and bonds are admitted to trading on an Italian regulated market or on a regulated market of another EU Member State IR Investor Relations LAGGARDS Lower rated ESG issuers as rated by the ESG rating providers of the Company or as internally rated I.